Upgrade Privilege Management for Mac

 Once the tables are all empty all remaining events have been processed.

 - Disable the Copy from Staging task.
-The easiest way to do this is to use SQL Server Management Server and navigate to Reporting database > Service Broker > Queues.
+The easiest way to do this is to use SQL Server Management Studio and navigate to Reporting database > Service Broker > Queues.

 - Right-click on the PGScheduledJobQueue and click Disable Queue.